 The switch to PSA Group running gear means the Vauxhall Vivaro is now one of the safest medium-sized vans for sale.
 It uses running gear that's similar to that of the Peugeot 3008 SUV and Citroen C4 SpaceTourer, so it comes fitted with advanced safety kit such as lane departure warning, adaptive cruise control and autonomous emergency braking.

-The one problem is that the most advanced safety kit only comes as standard on the top-spec Vivaro Elite - you have to pay extra to get it on the other versions.
-However, all vans do come with electronic stability and traction control with hill-start assist, driver and passenger airbags and cruise control with speed limiter, while Doublecab models add curtain airbags.
+However, most of this advanced safety kit only comes as standard on the top-spec Vivaro Elite - you have to pay extra to get it on the other versions.
+All vans do come with electronic stability and traction control with hill-start assist, driver and passenger airbags and cruise control with speed limiter, while Doublecab models add curtain airbags.

 One issue we do have with the Vivaro is the lack of wide-angle mirrors.
 The old van used to have a second smaller mirror below the main ones to boost rear visibility, but that's no longer the case - and sometimes this could be just as effective as having blind spot detection instead.
 At least front and rear parking sensors and a reversing camera are all available.